xiaohunying/notes/pages/aws-network.md

 ## Public subnet:

-Public subnet is a subnet that has (1) accessable from internet; and (2) public IP address.
+Public subnet is a subnet that has
+- accessable from internet
+- public IP address

 To make a subnet public, you need to
 - add an internet gateway (IGW)
   - IGW is attached to your VPC and acts as a gateway between your VPC and the outside world.